hesselbom/pyject/README.md

 pyject
 ======

-Project Manager application written in Django/Python inspired by Scrum.
+Project management application written in Django/Python inspired by Scrum.

 Note: Obviously this is not a working application at the moment.